Close

 More information

-The electric tube became the crucial component, just as important as the speaker.
-Both had proven their reliability in broadcasting technology for many years.
-From diodes to pentodes, from preamp to powerful power amp, the glowing glass tubes became a new star in the Rock 'n' Roll circus.
-Alongside Fender, Ampeg also became a protagonist of the scene.
-The name "Ampeg" came from the "amplified peg" of an early electric double bass.
-In 1960, Ampeg introduced the B15, a combo amplifier with around 25 watts of tube power and a 15-inch bass speaker, which quickly found its way into many recording studios and was often paired with a Fender Precision Bass.
-It can be heard on countless recordings from the 1960s and 70s, such as those of Motown.
+The tube was just as important a component as the corresponding loudspeaker.
+Both had been tried and tested in radio technology for many years.
+From the diode to the pentode, from the preamplifier to the mighty power amplifier - with the glowing glass bulbs, a new star was born in the rock'n'roll circus.
+Alongside Fender, Ampeg (the name is derived from the ‘amplified peg’ of an early electric double bass) also became a protagonist of the scene.
+With the B15, Ampeg launched a combo amplifier on the market in 1960 which, with approx. 25W tube power and a 15" bass speaker, quickly found its way into many recording studios and, usually together with a Fender Precision Bass, can be heard on countless recordings of the 60s and 70s (e.g. Motown).

-The 80s - Gallien Krueger, Trace Elliot, and many more
+The 80s - Gallien Krueger, Trace Elliot and many more

 Bass amplification - a question of class

-W-Music Distribution offers you a wide selection of compact, powerful bass amplifiers.
-(Bass Amps | Amplifier | W-Music Distribution (warwick.de) The Phil Jones amps and cabs are super compact and sound extremely mature.
-From the small 70 watt combo with features like an AUX input for connecting external audio sources, making practice extremely efficient (Phil Jones Bass BG-75 Double Four - Bass Combo, 70 Watt - Black | W-Music Distribution (warwick.de), to the 800 watt bass head (Phil Jones Bass BP-800 Compact Bass Amp Head - Bass Amp, 800 Watt | W-Music Distribution (warwick.de) with matching cabs like the unique 9x5" solution (Phil Jones Bass C9 - Compact 9 Bass Cabinet, 9x5", 900 Watt - Black | W-Music Distribution (warwick.de), Phil Jones meets the highest demands for equipment and sound.
+Want to buy powerful bass amplifiers?
+W-Music Distribution offers a large selection!
+(Bass Amplifiers | Amplifiers | W-Music Distribution).
+The Phil Jones amps and cabs are ultra-compact and sound extremely mature.
+From the small 70 watt combo (Phil Jones Bass BG-75 Double Four - Bass Combo, 70 Watt - Black), which also offers features such as an AUX input for connecting external audio sources, making practising extremely efficient, to the 800 watt top unit (Phil Jones Bass BP-800 Compact Bass Amp Head - Bass Amp, 800 Watt) with matching cabinets, such as the unique 9x5" solution (Phil Jones Bass C9 - Compact 9 Bass Cabinet, 9x5", 900 Watt - Black), Phil Jones fulfils the highest demands in terms of equipment and sound.
+Whether you're a beginner or a pro, if you're looking for a bass guitar amplifier, you'll find the perfect solution for your sound here.
+The variety of bass guitar amplifiers ensures that every musician will find the right sound for their style.

-Of course, you'll also find the top-notch amps and cabs from Warwick here.
-The wide product range includes super-compact (Warwick BC 20 - 8 / 20 Watt Bass Combo - EU Version | W-Music Distribution) to high-powered combo amps (Warwick BC 150 - 15 / 150 Watt Bass Combo - EU Version | W-Music Distribution), and with the Gnome series, also professional solutions that are just as powerful as they are compact.
-The Gnome i Pro (Warwick Gnome i Pro - Pocket Bass Amp Head with USB Interface, 280 Watt | W-Music Distribution), for example, boasts a powerful 280-watt power amp, as well as a headphone output and integrated USB interface for super easy recording with the best sound!
-The matching Gnome bass cabs are the perfect playing partners, delivering mighty punch with a choice of 8", 10", or 12" custom Warwick speakers and maximum portability.
-Unique solutions like the dual-function bass reflex opening are responsible for this.
-It's not only the important aperture for sound waves, but also doubles as the carrying handle (Warwick Gnome Pro CAB 12/4 - Compact Bass Cabinet, 1x12", 300 Watt | W-Music Distribution).
-Whether you're looking for a practice combo, touring solution, or an all-in-one option, find your perfect bass amplifier at W-Music Distribution today!
+Of course you will also find the first-class bass amps and cabs from Warwick here.
+The wide product range extends from super-compact (Warwick BC 20 - 8 / 20 Watt Bass Combo - EU Version) to powerful combo amps (Warwick BC 150 - 15 / 150 Watt Bass Combo - EU Version), and with the Gnome series also professional solutions that are as powerful as they are compact.
+The Gnome i Pro (Warwick Gnome i Pro 600W Digital Pocket Amp w/ USB Interface 230 Volt) offers a powerful 600 watt power amplifier as well as a headphone output and an integrated USB interface for super easy recording with the best sound!
+The matching Gnome bass speakers are the perfect playing partners, and with a choice of 8", 10" or 12" custom Warwick speakers, they generate powerful pressure with maximum portability.
+This is also ensured by unique solutions such as the dual-function bass reflex port.
+It is not only the important opening for sound waves, but also the carrying handle.
+(Warwick Gnome Pro CAB 12/4 - Compact Bass Cabinet, 1x12", 300 Watt).
+Whether practice combo, tour solution or all in one: choose the right bass guitar amplifier for you at W-Music Distribution today.
+Take your playing to the next level with a high-quality bass guitar amplifier!